queercodecoll/Flocking-QT-Stories/README.md

     In addition to these forces that are always in play, when a non-normative boid's story is activated, all the non-normative boids' movements are also affected in part by the frequences of the audio file which is broadcasted to all non-normative boids in the simulation.
 Higher-frequency sounds affect the cohesive motion, lower-frequency sounds affect the separation, and medium-frequency sounds align their directions with neighbouring boids.
 The overall effect is that the movement pattern of the non-normative boids is visually distinct from the normative boids while a story is being played.
 The non-normative boids vibrate synchronously while also flocking.

 Authors and Acknowledgements
     Flocking QT Stories was designed by Dylan Paré, coded by Dylan Paré and John Craig, and received advisory support from Dr. Pratim Sengupta and Dr. Marie-Claire Shanahan of the Mind, Matter and Media Lab at the University of Calgary Werklund School of Education, Canada.
 Thank you to the people who shared their personal stories with me for the purposes of this project.
-The code would not have nearly as much life nor impact were it not for these stories.

 Research
     Research with Flocking QT Stories is ongoing as part of Dylan Paré's dissertation research.